earthly/website/blog/_posts/2022-08-30-grafana-and-prometheus-k8s.md

     Learn how to monitor your Kubernetes cluster using Grafana and Prometheus.
 This tutorial will guide you through the process of setting up your own monitoring dashboard, visualizing internal state metrics, and accessing Grafana dashboards for resource monitoring.
 last_modified_at: 2023-07-19
 ---
-**In this article, we delve into setting up Kubernetes monitoring.
-If you manage Kubernetes clusters, Earthly simplifies your Prometheus and Grafana build processes.
-[Explore Earthly](/).**
+**This article explains how to set up Kubernetes monitoring effectively.
+Earthly simplifies the build processes for Prometheus and Grafana, improving Kubernetes management.
+[Check it out](/).**

 So you have a Kubernetes cluster, and you want to keep an eye on its memory CPU and storage usage?
 Well, look no further than Grafana and Prometheus monitoring.